Using Flutter Feature Flags to Release Features Without Risk

 Conclusion

 We just saw how to implement Flutter feature flags on a simple login screen.
 This idea can be easily implemented in any application.
-Feature release can be done safely with high confidence and low time to turn on or off the released feature without the need to release any new code.
+Feature release can be done safely with high confidence and in a short time to turn on or off the released feature without the need to release any new code.

-The main benefit here is that the feature was deployed safely.
-If there are any issues the feature can be turned on or off instantly and safely, and there is no need to resubmit the app to Apple or Google and wait for a review and update.
+The main benefit is that the feature has been deployed safely.
+If there are any issues, the feature can be turned on or off instantly and safely, and there’s no need to resubmit the app to Apple or Google and wait for a review and update.

-This article was just demonstrating the power of feature flags with a simple task like enabling and disabling a button but the possibilities are endless.
+This guide demonstrates the power of feature flags with the simple task of enabling and disabling a button, but the possibilities are endless.
 You can also expand the use of feature flags to beyond booleans; they can also carry values such as strings for more control.
 Get that power in your hands and start using Flagsmith now!

 More Reading

-If you like this Flutter feature flags guide, check out our Futter SDK or follow some of our other how-to guides:
+If you like this Flutter feature flags guide, check out our Flutter SDK or read some of our other how-to guides:

 Quote